wp-plugins/user-agent-theme-switcher/readme.txt

 = 2.4 =
 * Added support by spider for Powermarks
+* Added support by spider for Apple-PubSub RSS Reader

 = 2.3 =
 * Fixed a problem with Wordpress for Android